isobianin/XRDapp/README.md

 # Using XRDapp
 Start using XRDapp by pressing <img src="media/import-content.png" width="24px" /> and loading the data.
 When the data is loaded, you can browse through XRD curves with a help of up and down arrow buttons on your keyboard or by clicking the filename in the loaded files list window.
 Use <img src="media/temperature-low.png" width="24px" /> to load a .txt file with temperature values, which will be displayed above the viewing window.
 To zoom in to an area of interest, use <img src="media/mpl_zoom.png" width="24px" />.
 If the given curve has small intensity (y-axis value), press <img src="media/stretch-vertically.png" width="24px" /> to fit it to the screen.
 Pressing <img src="media/mpl_home_large.png" width="24px" /> automatically rescales everything back to the highest intensity among all loaded files.
 To convert loaded files into .txt file, press <img src="media/convert-icon.png" width="24px" />, which will create a folder called "XRDapp converted" in the folder where the data was loaded from.
 Press either <img src="media/clear-data-icon.png" width="24px" /> to clear the data or <img src="media/import-content.png" width="24px" /> to load different files.

-[Samples folder](samples/) contains an example of temperature file and RAW4.0 file
+[Samples folder](samples/) contains an example of temperature file and RAW4.0 file.

 # Modifying code
 The code provided in this repository can be modified.
 It is important to note that to ensure that the code can run smoothly on your machine, you need to install [xylib](https://github.com/wojdyr/xylib/tree/master).
 After that, to build your own executable file, use the following command: